Publish/Subscribe Patterns: Topics, Subscriptions, Filtering

 orders/ -> [notification-1, notification-2, notification-3]

 This is essential for scaling consumers horizontally.
-Without sharing, all instances receive all messages, defeating the purpose of multiple workers.
+Without sharing, all instances receive all messages, which defeats the purpose of running multiple workers.

 Subscription Types by Delivery